Asmat-Lab/ctf-writeups/HackTheBox/Starting-Point/Fawn/writeup.md

 ftp 10.129.114.42

 Username: anonymous

 Password: (blank / just hit enter)

 Successfully logged in

-Listed files and downloaded the flag.
+Listed files and downloaded the flag using:

 ls

 get flag.txt

 ## What I Learned